-Oil and gas is most likely the biggest most significant casualty in this area of our economy due to the pandemic but it is certainly not the only sector of the economy that has struggled as a result of this virus and our government's response to it.
-Think about all of the small businesses, restaurants and other service industry jobs that were impacted by people not being able to come face to face during this time.
-Working remotely is not an option for many people and if your hours were cut back or job was eliminated completely as a result of the pandemic then you are likely searching for answers as far as employment is concerned.
+Due to the pandemic, oil and gas is most likely the most prominent most significant casualty in this area of our economy.
+Still, it is certainly not the only economic sector that has struggled due to this virus and our government's response to it.
+Think about all of the small businesses, restaurants, and other service industry jobs that were impacted by people not being able to come face to face during this time.
+Working remotely is not an option for many people, and if your hours were cut back or your job was eliminated due to the pandemic, you are likely searching for answers as far as employment is concerned.

 How does self-employment relate to the world of Texas family law?